hjoliver/cylc-subwf-example/README.md

 #### Recovering from workflow auto-migration

-Detached workflows are subject to auto-migration: the scheduler can be told (via global config) to shut down after restarting itself on another host.
+Detached workflows are subject to auto-migration: the scheduler can be told (via global config) to shut down and restart itself on another host.

-Migrated sub-workflows will not be seen by the main workflow (whether it migrated or not) because they were not restarted by it.
+Migrated sub-workflows will not be seen by the main workflow (whether it migrated or not) because they were not restarted by the launcher task.

-To recover from this, all you need to do is wait for the migrated sub-workflow to finish then retrigger its launcher task.
-It will restart again and shut down immediately, reporting success, because it already ran to completion.
+To recover from this, just wait for the migrated sub-workflow to finish then retrigger its launcher task.
+It will restart again then shut down immediately, reporting success, because it already ran to completion.